korest/korest.github.io/_posts/2018-10-21-serverless-in-action-part-1.md

 ~~~
 Table and index names are passed to lambda function through environment variables and then retrieved with `os.Getenv(TABLE_NAME)` and `os.Getenv(INDEX_NAME)`.

-To store password in database it's encrypted with the key from [AWS Key Managment Service (KMS)](https://aws.amazon.com/kms/).
+An encrypted password should be stored in the database and for that we use key from [AWS Key Managment Service (KMS)](https://aws.amazon.com/kms/):
-Definition of it in our `serverless.yaml`:
 ~~~ yaml
 DefaultKMSKey:
   Type: AWS::KMS::Key